Dominic-C/ROS-experiments/ROS teleop on robot/README.md

 * Batteries for the robot chassis

 ## Preparation
 Before starting this tutorial, make sure you uploaded a program to your arduino to receive ROS messages.
-Simple tutorail can be found [here](https://github.com/Dominic-C/ROS-experiments/tree/master/ROS%20arduino).
+Simple tutorial can be found [here](https://github.com/Dominic-C/ROS-experiments/tree/master/ROS%20arduino).
 In our example, we will use `turtlebot_teleop keyboard_teleop.launch` to send messages to our arduino.

 Make sure you configure your computers to communicate with each other.
 A simple tutorial can be found [here](https://github.com/Dominic-C/ROS-experiments/tree/master/ROS%20across%20two%20machines).